datacarpentry/sql-ecology-lesson/reference.md

         </tr>
         <tr>
             <td>HAVING</td>
-            <td>Used instead of WHERE with aggregate functions</td>
+            <td>Used to filter grouped rows when using aggregate functions</td>
             <td>SELECT MAX(weight) <br> FROM surveys <br> GROUP BY year HAVING MAX(weight) > 100</td>
-            <td>Filter the results by the years that have a max weight greater than 100g</td>
+            <td>Filter the results by the years that have a maximum weight greater than 100g</td>
         </tr>
         <tr>
             <td>JOIN</td>